lquvatexas/dlgfa/README.md

 Summary: 1.
 DLGFA can identify sensible disentangled representations in the latent space.

-         2. The captured dynamics is interpretable.By checking the group associated dominant factors, we will know
+         2. The captured dynamics is interpretable.

+         By checking the group associated dominant factors, we will know which group has the largest variations at
-         which group has the largest variations at particular time point, further examing the sparse W matrix we will know which features are most important and if those dominant factors and within features showed dynamic changes, we will get insight the dynamics interaction between groups and within group.
+         particular time point, further examing the sparse W matrix we will know which features are most important
+         and if those dominant factors and within features showed dynamic changes, we will get insight the dynamics
+         interaction between groups and within group.
 This is very meaningful for studying the multi-omics group datasets of pandemic diseases propagation, like covid19.

+         3. DLGFA can deal with limited sample size problems.

-         3. DLGFA is so needed in biomedical clinical study with limited sample size but large co-occuring gene,
+         This so needed in biomedical clinical study with limited sample size but large co-occuring gene,
          protein, metabolomics, clinical test, etc. How those data are correlated with each other during the disease propagation is the key to find the cure for rare disease.